 My husband and I each were assigned to one of the teams- so we could guide the girls through coming up with ideas for cupcakes- as well as navigating our kitchen to make their ideas come to life!

-Fans of the show know that Justin Willman serves as the host of “Cupcake Wars”, so we wanted to have our own host… and my 10-year-old son Jack volunteered for the job!
-So I created a script for him that would explain everything that the “bakers” needed to do in the three different challenges (and Jack loved having this role at his sister's party!).
+Fans of the show know that Justin Willman serves as the host of “Cupcake Wars”, so we wanted to have our own host, and my 10-year-old son Jack volunteered for the job!
+I created a script for him that would explain everything that the “bakers” needed to do in the three different challenges (and Jack loved having this role at his sister's party!).
 You can download our full script for use at your own party at the bottom of this post!

 We took a break between the 2nd and 3rd challenges for the girls to sit down and have some pizza, that I had ordered in advance.
 (Normally I like to prepare a home-cooked lunch at our parties, but we were already doing enough cooking!)